 Under Mayor Cahill, New Brunswick has emerged as the State’s premier Health Care City.
-New Brunswick is home to internationally renowned researchers, practitioners and facilities including Robert Wood Johnson University Hospital, Saint Peter’s University Hospital, the University of Medicine & Dentistry of New Jersey, the Robert Wood Johnson Medical School, the Cancer Institute of New Jersey, the Child Health Institute, the Bristol Meyers Squibb Children’s Hospital and the PSE&G Children’s Specialized Hospital.
+New Brunswick is home to internationally renowned researchers, practitioners and facilities including Robert Wood Johnson University Hospital, Saint Peter’s University Hospital, the Rutgers Robert Wood Johnson Medical School, the Rutgers Cancer Institute of New Jersey, the Child Health Institute, the Bristol-Myers Squibb Children’s Hospital and the PSE&G Children’s Specialized Hospital.
 Partnerships cultivated with these institutions have resulted in a dynamic outreach network that brings its health care services directly into City neighborhoods to the most vulnerable and traditionally underserved populations.

-Mayor Cahill has supported the preservation of open space and the development of new parks and recreational facilities for all ages such as the Youth Sports Complex, Alice Jennings Archibald Park, Raritan River Conservation Area, Hub Teen Center and an the expansion of the New Brunswick Senior Citizen Resource Center.
+Mayor Cahill has supported the preservation of open space and the development of new parks and recreational facilities for all ages such as Recreation Park, the Youth Sports Complex, Alice Jennings Archibald Park, the Raritan River Conservation Area, the HUB Teen Center and an the expansion of the New Brunswick Senior Citizen Resource Center.
 New Brunswick has also expanded its after-school programming in all its elementary schools.
 Mayor Cahill received the Community Leadership Award in 2006 from the New Jersey School Aged Care Coalition for his strong support of after-school programs.

 Mayor Cahill is a lifelong resident of New Brunswick.
 He was educated at St. Peter’s Elementary and High Schools and earned an Associates Degree from Middlesex County College.
 He went on to obtain a Bachelor of Science Degree in Law Justice from Glassboro State College (now Rowan University) and a Masters Degree in Criminal Justice from Rutgers University.
 He obtained his Juris Doctorate from Seton Hall School of Law.